Scaling limit of the TASEP speed process: Stationary horizon limit of the speed process

-It was conjectured in \cite{Amir_Angel_Valko11} that an analogue of the TASEP speed process exists for ASEP, the exclusion process where particles can jump to either of the two adjacent neighbors.
-This was recently settled in \cite{aggarwal2022asep}.
-An analogue of Theorem \ref{thm:conv} should hold for the ASEP speed process.
-More generally, we make the following conjecture. \begin{conjecture} Suppose we have an attractive particle dynamics $\{S_t\}_{t\geq 0}$ on $\{0,1\}^\Z$ with generator $L$.
-Suppose there exists an interval $I\subseteq \R$ and a family of measures $\{\nu_{\rho}\}_{\rho\in I}$ each stationary with respect to dynamics of $L$.
-Assume further that there exists an interval $J\subset \R$, a bijection $\phi :J\rightarrow I$ and a random variable $U\in J^{\Z}$ such that
+\cite{Amir_Angel_Valko11} conjectured that an analogue of the TASEP speed process exists for ASEP, the exclusion process whose particles can jump to either of the two adjacent neighbors, but the symmetric case excluded.
+Assuming the conjecture, \cite{Amir_Angel_Valko11} derived properties of this putative process, including its stationarity under the evolution.
+The existence question was recently settled in \cite{aggarwal2022asep}.
+In a related development, \cite{mart-20} constructed stationary distributions for multitype ASEP.